yeleef/pumpfun-comment-bot-for-pumpfun/README.md

 1. **Prepare the Comments File**:

    Check the file named `words.txt` in the project directory.
 This file should contain the comments you want to post, with each comment on a new line.
-For example: Great job! 🎉 Keep it up! 👍 Amazing work! 🌟
+For example: Great job! 🎉  Amazing work! 🌟

 2. **Run the Bot**: